ccweerasinghe1994/Node.-js---Springer-Sebastian/Docs/1 Basic Principles/readme.md

 compatibility layer.
 You can read more about Deno in Chapter 28.

 ### 1.1.8 OpenJS Foundation
+In 2015, the Node.js Foundation was established to coordinate the development of the platform.
+The foundation was a subordinate project of the Linux Foundation.
+In 2019, the JS Foundation and the Node.js Foundation then merged to form the OpenJS Foundation.
+In addition to Node.js, it includes a number of other popular projects such as webpack, ESLint, and Electron.

 ##  1.2 Organization of Node.js
 ### 1.2.1 Technical Steering Committee